 Domain Eukarya includes all living things that are eukaryotic.
 These include animals, plants, fungi, algae, and protists.
 They possess membrane-bound organelles within their cells.

 Characteristics of Living Things

 Living things are organisms that show the characteristics of being alive.
-What separates a living things from non-living things is the following characteristics:
+What separates living things from non-living things is the following characteristics: